flowground/amazonaws-com-globalaccelerator-connector/README.md

 - API Key
 ## Actions

+### CreateAccelerator
-### Create an accelerator.
+> Create an accelerator.
 An accelerator includes one or more listeners that process inbound connections and direct traffic to one or more endpoint groups, each of which includes endpoints, such as Network Load Balancers.
-To see an AWS CLI example of creating an accelerator, scroll down to <b>Example</b>.
+To see an AWS CLI example of creating an accelerator, scroll down to <b>Example</b>.<br/>

 #### Input Parameters
 * `Action` - _required_